-The unique wine cellar, built in 1644 reopened its gates mid November 2012, as it is freshly renovated.
+The unique wine cellar, which was built in 1644, reopened its gates mid-November 2012.

 The cellar displays all the utensils used for making wine.
-On the basis of making previous appointment you can take part in a wine tasting event too.
+By making a previous appointment, you can also take part in a wine tasting event.

 His wide range of interest is shown in his scientific publications and in his enthusiasm for establishing a museum.
 As a pedagogue he pushes the demonstrative tuition very much, this way of thinking leads him in his work of the museum establishing.

-The “Through home knowledge to home loving” with more than 400 tractates, articles, books is the harvest of his life.
-In 1964 he gets the honorary citizenship of Tata and in the same year the golden diploma is given to him by the Eötwös Loránd University at the anniversary of his pedagogical work.
-Salgótarján city names a lookout tower, a tourist house, a school and a sport club to the memory of him.
+More than 400 tractates, articles and books, the harvest of his life, also confirm his commitment to his slogan: “Patriotism through knowing your home”.
+In 1964 he gets the honorary citizenship of Tata and in the same year, he receives the golden diploma from the Eötwös Loránd University at the anniversary of his pedagogical work.
+Salgótarján city names a lookout tower, a tourist house, a school and a sports club to the memory of him.
 In Gyenesdiás the Wine Museum keeps his name.
 His painted portrait is placed among the renowned people in the parish hall pantheon.
 The work started by him has been done, too, the Monograph of Gyenesdiás Civil Paris has been published in more volumes.
-In the Keszthely Mountains there is a signed walking path named after him.
+In the Keszthely Mountains, there is a signed walking path named after him.
 The foundation and the homeland club- named also after him- take care of the folk architecture, the monument and land protection.
-He had a great respect for his distant kinsman, Kalman Darnay, the founder of the Sümeg Museum, whose heritage he took forward.
+He had great respect for his distant kinsman, Kalman Darnay, the founder of the Sümeg Museum, whose heritage he took forward.

-At his age of 78 he was put to eternal peace in the family crypt in the Keszthely Saint Nicholas cemetery.
+At the age of 78, he was put to eternal peace in the family crypt in the Keszthely Saint Nicholas cemetery.

 “The Balaton loving scientist is resting there at the shore of the large lake.”

 The wise researcher of the natural rarities and the human creations of the Lake Balaton and the Bakony Mountains Bela dr. Dornyay inherited an old wine cellar in Gyenesdiás after the first world war.
 The low, lopsided, old-fashioned building would have been demolished by anyone else.
-The learned dr. Dornyay saw though culture- historical and ethnical treasures in the old cellar, and he got it to its original condition restored.
-He noticed the cellar was built from wood with no single piece of iron as now no building is made either at the Balaton, or in the whole country.
+Though the well-educated dr. Dornyay saw culture-historical and ethnical treasures in the old cellar, and he got it to its original condition restored.
+He noticed the cellar was built from wood with no single piece of iron as now no building is made either at the Lake Balaton or in the whole country.

-Dr. Dornyay appointed, this almost three hundred years old building, one of the typical and well maintained once popular wooden cellars, could have been standing single for good two hundred years.
-Then in 1852 a press house with open fireplace and with no attic was built on one southern corner.
+Dr Dornyay appointed, this almost three hundred years old building, one of the typical and well maintained once popular wooden cellars, could have been standing single for good two hundred years.
+Then in 1852, a press house with an open fireplace and with no attic was built on one southern corner.
 In 1922 the press house was re-built.
-Many large Roman adobe shingle mummocks and Roman pot snippets came out which means that time a lot of Roman chippings could lay all over on the wine yards of Dias.
-Between 1993 and 2009 the Turks aged cellar and press house got into neglected condition, and then in 2012 the building already owned by the council could be renewed by a tender thanks to the city council of Gyenesdiás and the Springwater Naturelover Association.
+Many large Roman adobe shingle mammocks and Roman pot snippets came out which means that time a lot of Roman chippings could lay all over on the wine yards of Dias.
+Between 1993 and 2009 the Turks aged cellar and press house got into neglected condition, and then in 2012 the building already owned by the council could be renewed by a tender thanks to the city council of Gyenesdiás and the Springwater Nature-lover Association.
 Today it hosts an exhibition place and wine tasting, too.

-For programmes, wine tasting infos, please click here.
+For programmes, wine tasting info, please click here.